Positron3D/Positron/Printed Parts/Tools/README.md

 # IMPORTANT FOR THIS FOLDER
-Well, not super imporatnt but still - These are just temporary tools that will help with the assembly.
-We reccomend ABS/ASA for accuracy, but any material will work just as well.
+Well, not super important but still - These are just temporary tools that will help with the assembly.
+We recommend ABS/ASA for accuracy, but any material will work just as well.

 `WirePick` and `XYBeltClamp` should be done in PETG for some flexibility.